Ask a Napa Winemaker: What Most Visitors Get Wrong About Wine Country

 What's the most common mistake visitors make?

-Three wineries is a day.
+Three wineries is a full day.
 Maximum.
-One in the morning, lunch, one in the afternoon, an early evening visit if you're not driving.
-That pace lets you actually pay attention to the wine, talk to the staff, and absorb the setting.
+One in the morning, lunch, one in the afternoon, and an early-evening visit if someone else is driving.
+That pace lets you actually pay attention to what's in the glass, talk to the staff, and absorb the setting.
 Four or five is a drinking marathon, not a wine experience.

 What about the reservation requirement?

 Post-2020, nearly every Napa winery requires advance reservations.
-Popular spots need 1-2 weeks' notice.
-Cult wineries like Screaming Eagle or Harlan Estate need months — or an existing relationship with the winery.
+Popular spots want 1-2 weeks' notice.
+Cult wineries like Screaming Eagle or Harlan Estate need months — or an existing relationship with the house.

-Use CellarPass or Tock to book.
-Walk-ins may work on weekday afternoons at smaller producers along the Silverado Trail, but don't count on it for Highway 29 wineries.
+Book through CellarPass or Tock.
+Walk-ins can work on weekday afternoons at smaller producers along the Silverado Trail, but don't count on it for Highway 29 wineries.

-The reservation system is actually better for visitors — it means the tasting room isn't overcrowded and the staff can give you real attention instead of processing a crowd.
+The reservation system actually works in your favor — the tasting room stays uncrowded, and the staff can give you real attention instead of processing a crowd.

-How do I avoid paying $75 per tasting at every stop?
+How do you avoid paying $75 per tasting at every stop?

 First: many wineries waive the tasting fee if you buy a bottle.
-Ask before you go.
-At our estate, the $50 tasting fee is waived with any two-bottle purchase.
-This is common.
+Ask before you arrive.
+At plenty of estates, a $50 tasting fee disappears with any two-bottle purchase — it's common practice.

-Second: seek out the Silverado Trail instead of Highway 29.
-The Trail wineries tend to be less expensive and more personal.
-Clos Du Val, Mumm Napa (excellent sparkling, $30-40 tastings), and smaller producers nobody's heard of yet.
+Second: favor the Silverado Trail over Highway 29.
+The Trail wineries tend to be less expensive and more personal — Clos Du Val, Mumm Napa (excellent sparkling, $30-40 tastings), and smaller producers nobody's heard of yet.

-Third: visit Sonoma County next door.
+Third: cross into Sonoma County next door.
 Tastings run $20-40.
 The wines are excellent — different grapes (more Pinot Noir, Zinfandel) but world-class quality.
 Sonoma is what Napa was twenty years ago.

 What's the best day of the week to visit?

-Tuesday or Wednesday.
-Without question.
-Friday through Sunday is packed — Highway 29 traffic crawls, tasting rooms are shoulder-to-shoulder, and restaurants are fully booked.
-Monday some wineries are closed.
+Tuesday or Wednesday, without question.
+Friday through Sunday is packed — Highway 29 traffic crawls, tasting rooms run shoulder-to-shoulder, and restaurants book out completely.
+Monday closes some wineries entirely.

-Midweek you get shorter waits, more personal attention (the winemaker might actually be pouring), easier parking, and the possibility of walk-in tastings at places that would turn you away on Saturday.
+Midweek hands you shorter waits, more personal attention (the winemaker might actually be the one pouring), easier parking, and a real shot at walk-in tastings at places that would turn you away on Saturday.

-Some wineries offer midweek-only specials: library tastings, barrel samples, vineyard walks.
+Some wineries save their best for midweek: library tastings, barrel samples, vineyard walks.
 Ask when you book.

 Are the expensive wines actually better?

-Sometimes.
-But not proportionally.
+Sometimes — but not proportionally.
 A $200 bottle is not four times better than a $50 bottle.
-It might be marginally more complex, or it comes from a prestigious vineyard site, or it's aged longer.
-The difference between a $30 bottle and a $60 bottle is usually noticeable.
-The difference between a $100 bottle and a $300 bottle requires a trained palate and attention.
+It might be marginally more complex, drawn from a prestigious vineyard site, or aged longer.
+The jump from a $30 bottle to a $60 bottle is usually obvious.
+The gap between a $100 bottle and a $300 bottle takes a trained palate and full attention to register.

-My honest recommendation: spend $40-80 per bottle at the winery for excellent wine you'll enjoy.
-The wines in that range from good producers are world-class.
-The $200+ bottles are for collectors and special occasions.
+The honest play: spend $40-80 per bottle at the winery for excellent wine you'll genuinely enjoy.
+From good producers, that range is world-class.
+The $200-plus bottles are for collectors and special occasions.

 What wine should a first-timer focus on?